thegooddocsproject/request-for-comment/template-roles-and-resources.md

 - You should have experience with the template writing process, which is demonstrated by one or more of the following:
   - Completing a full template set from beginning to end.
   - Participating in a template writing working group for at least 2 months.
-- You must be nominated for this role by the existing templates coordinator or a member of the project steering committee.
+- You must be nominated for this role by the existing templates coordinator, a template mentor, or a member of the project steering committee.
 - Receive approval from members of the project steering committee.